BenoitJeanson/MusicConductor/README.md

 *  a music element that can be:
     * any string (not including separators such as `|`, `,`, `"` or ` `)
     * a ***chord*** following the pattern `Key`, `KeyChordtype` or `KeyChordtype\BassKey`

+Note that a key may be changed from one key map to another (e.g. `Db` to `C#`) to ensure overall consistency with the declared *original key* of the song.

 examples:
 ```